CruzerBlade9369/LocoOwnership/README.md

 - Owned locomotives can only be serviced manually.
 - Owned locomotives don't despawn and won't contribute to your fee count.
 - Sell locomotives when you don't want them anymore.

+Locomotive prices are based on their license price, with purchase set at twice the license price and sell set at half license price.
+DE2 specifically has an artificial license price of $10000 as its actual license price is $0.

+Some conditions you have to fulfill to be able to purchase a locomotive:
+- Sufficient funds (duh).
+- Must have the license of the locomotive you want to purchase.
+- Must have manual service license.
+- Fees must be cleared for the specific locomotive.
+- Locomotive has to be naturally spawned (not spawned from comms radio).
+- Not own more than 16 locomotives at a time